 To be sure, putting a digital image on the shelf and leaving it there, unattended, does mean it will become obsolete within a few years.
 Luckily, no well-run data center ever does that.
 Using proper data maintenance techniques that have been proven over the years, digital data can last forever.

 While this is common practice in data centers, it is not so common in our homes.
 Yet you can easily do the same for any data or images you store digitally.

 Make frequent copies.
 Make sure you have multiple backups, stored in different locations.
 Store a copy on your computer, store another copy on an external hard drive, store another copy on a flash drive, store another copy in the cloud on some Internet backup service, give a copy to your relatives, and so on.
 You can never make too many copies.
 Make sure you store them in a number of places many miles apart.

 If you care about your information and pictures, make sure at least one younger relative has the same interest you do and will carry on after you are gone.
+Ideally, you should more than one such interested relative.
 When it comes to your family history, this human backup complements your file backup.
 In fact, you know those multiple backups and multiple locations I mentioned?
 It might be a good idea to give copies of all those files NOW to the people you entrust to maintain the information in the future.
 Having copies at their multiple locations is one more method of insuring that backups will remain available.

-With very little effort and planning, you can easily emulate the best practices of any modern data center.
-Data preservation is much easier than many people think – and it’s certainly easier, cheaper, and more effective than preserving paper or microfilm.
+With very little effort and planning, you can easily emulate the best practices of most modern data centers.
+Digital data preservation is much easier than many people think – and it’s certainly easier, cheaper, and more effective than preserving paper or microfilm.